AY2223S2-CS2103T-T11-3/tp/docs/UserGuide.md

 ## Features

-### Add a Contact
+### Add a Contact : `newcontact`

-Adding a contact : `newcontact`
-Adding a contact to contacts
+Adding a contact to contacts.

-Format: newcontact NAME NUMBER
+Format: `newcontact /n NAME /no NUMBER`

-Creates a new contact with specified NAME and NUMBER
+Creates a new contact with specified `NAME` and `NUMBER`

 Example:
-newcontact Deborah Tan /num 91234567
+- `newcontact /n Deborah Tan /no 91234567`

+- `newcontact /n Bala Krisnan /no 98765432`

-View all contacts : listcontact
+### View all contacts : `listcontact`

-Displays all contacts saved in a list
+Displays all contacts saved in a list.

-Format: listcontact
+Format: `listcontact`

-Displays the list of contacts saved
+Displays the list of contacts saved.

 Linking a client contact  to a event : link